orbs-network/ton-access/README.md

 &nbsp;

-## Benefits of using the Orbs TON Gateway
+## Benefits of using the Orbs TON Access

 1. **No throttling for anonymous users**

-    RPC gateways like https://toncenter.com/api/v2/jsonRPC throttle anonymous users to 1 request per second.
+    RPC access like https://toncenter.com/api/v2/jsonRPC throttle anonymous users to 1 request per second.
 Most dapps cannot operate under these restrictions since their users are anonymous.
 The Orbs Network endpoints are designed to serve anonymous dapp users and will not restrict your users from using your dapp client, except in extreme cases of abuse.

 2. **No need for registering an API Key**

-    RPC gateways like https://toncenter.com/api/v2/jsonRPC reduce user throttling by requiring you to register an API Key.
+    RPC access like https://toncenter.com/api/v2/jsonRPC reduce user throttling by requiring you to register an API Key.
 This API Key cannot be stored client-side since it can be abused (it's supposed to be a secret) and dapps should not run a centralized backend to store this secret since they should be decentralized.

 3. **No need to run your own RPC backend**